 - EL Monitoring forms (in Ellevation)

-- the locally developed Focus Area Ranking monitoring tool

 - Interim Assessment Reporting

 - Trimester Grades

 - Semester Grades

 - SSTs

 PSUSD represents, leads, and serves the community by ensuring that all Board and organizational action is consistent with law and Board policies.
 The Board's purpose is to govern the district by assuring that the organization achieves the results described in the Board's Results policies and that it operates according to the values expressed in the Board's Operational Expectations policies.
 In the Governing Board's Results Report on Academic Achievement, the board asserts that students will: Think critically and be able to apply higher order thinking skills of knowledge, comprehension, application, analysis, synthesis, evaluation and creativity be literate in English.
 Within this results report, students are identified as needing to: